 Coordinate system

 The coordinate system defined in the Characterisation DM is based on the STC:Coordsys class.
-The model in principle supports all kind of coordinate systems defined in the STC reference list.
+The model in principle supports all kind of coordinate systems defined in the STC reference list (Rots, 2007).
 However, the ObsTAP implementation of the model mandates that queries expressed in ICRS should be supported in an ObsTAP service.
 This allows a general query to be sent to multiple archives or data centers, but requires some interpretation /conversion of coordinates at the server side.
 Still this is efficient for the large data discovery strategy we need to provide.
 Data in a specific coordinate system will be available via client applications that would do the conversions or adapt the coordinate system to some specific servers.

 Coordinates